hmunye/cryptopals/NOTES.md

 degrading performance from O(1) amortized to O(N).
 SipHash with a random key is used in place of the non-cryptographic hash function to add unpredictability in input collision.

+## Authenticated Encryption

+__Encryption algorithms__ (ciphers) provide confidentiality for one or more parties.

+Constructions which combine a secret key and plaintext to produce ciphertext.
+__Decryption algorithms__ combine the ciphertext with the same secret key to retrieve the original plaintext (symmetric encryption).

+Encryption algorithms (e.g., `AES-CBC`) lack the integrity mechanisms that prevent modification of the ciphertext and its parameters in-transit by adversaries.
+MACs can be used (e.g., `AES-CBC-HMAC`) to provide integrity by encrypting then producing the authentication tag over that ciphertext and its parameters.
+It is best practice to use different keys for different cryptographic constructions.

+Modern authenticated encryption uses all-in-one constructions, or __authenticated encryption with associated data__ (`AEAD`). `AES-GCM` (__Galois/Counter Mode__) is the most widely used AEAD which uses `AES-CTR` with a GMAC for highly performant encryption/decryption.

+`ChaCha20-Poly1305` is another AEAD which combines the `ChaCha20` stream cipher and `Poly1305` MAC.